volkschaw-zz/LL-OUNsicc/README.md

 This is a powershell script that facilitates the downloading of FLAC files from https://huzz.io/love-live/ while preserving their original filenames.

 # Legal Disclaimer
 I do not own any downloadable content nor their rights from the site where the script retrieves its FLAC files from.
+Credit to the original website goes to Huzz for creating, updating and maintaining the archives.
 I am merely a fan who enjoys the Love Live!
 School Idol Project Series.
 If you enjoyed listening to the music, please support the Love Live!
 School Idol Project series and their voice actresses by purchasing their albums.
 They deserve all the support they can get, especially the newer groups who are just starting out!

 # How do I use the script to obtain all songs from Muse/Aqours/NijiGaku?
 1) Open the .ps1 file with Powershell ISE.